Smartmatic sues Fox News, Giuliani over election-rigging claims

-(Reuters) - Electronic voting systems maker Smartmatic on Thursday sued Rupert Murdoch’s Fox News cable network and Rudolph Giuliani, a lawyer for former President Donald Trump, claiming they defamed the company by falsely accusing it of helping to rig the U.S. presidential election in favor of Joe Biden.
+(Reuters) - Electronic voting systems maker Smartmatic on Thursday sued Rupert Murdoch’s Fox News cable network and Rudolph Giuliani, a lawyer for former President Donald Trump, claiming they falsely accused the company of helping to rig the U.S. presidential election in favor of Joe Biden.

-Smartmatic alleged that Fox and other defendants invented a story that the election was stolen from Trump and decided to make Smartmatic “the villain in their story.”
+Smartmatic alleged Fox and other defendants invented a story that the election was stolen from Trump and made Smartmatic “the villain in their story.”

-“Fox News used the story to preserve its grip on viewers and readers and curry favors with the outgoing administration – one of their anchors was even able to get a pardon for her ex-husband,” the lawsuit said, referring to Pirro.
+“Fox News used the story to preserve its grip on viewers and readers and curry favors with the outgoing administration,” the lawsuit said.

 The suit seeks more than $2.7 billion in compensatory and punitive damages.
-Smartmatic also asks for defendants to retract “false statements and implications.”
+Smartmatic also asks for defendants to retract false statements.

 “Fox News Media is committed to providing the full context of every story with in-depth reporting and clear opinion,” a Fox News Media spokesperson said in a statement.
 “We are proud of our 2020 election coverage and will vigorously defend this meritless lawsuit in court.”